Rihanna at the 2014 CFDA Awards

 Cardi B at the 2019 Grammys

 Venus in a half-shell with a velvet, satin and pearl twist.
-The elbow length gloves and extravagant pearl choker, with headpiece to match, were literally divinely inspired.
+The elbow length gloves and extravagant pearl choker, with headpiece to match, were divinely inspired.
 I don’t know who this woman’s stylist is, but they were a god-send.
 The Ursula vibes are no laughing matter, but rather a campy feat which is hard for the basics to live up to.
 Good luck, Kate Bosworth.

 Billy Porter at the 2019 Oscars